Professor Andrea Chester

 College of Design and Social Context

-Professor Andrea Chester is Deputy Pro-Vice Chancellor and Interim Head of School at RMIT's School of Education.
+Professor Andrea Chester is Deputy Pro-Vice Chancellor and Head of School at RMIT's School of Education.

-Andrea is the Interim Head of the School of Education as well as the Deputy Pro Vice-Chancellor, Learning and Teaching in the College of Design and Social Context (DSC).
+Andrea has a hybrid role, combining the Head of the School of Education with her work as Deputy Pro Vice-Chancellor, Learning and Teaching in the College of Design and Social Context (DSC).
 DSC is one of three academic colleges at RMIT consisting of seven schools and 25,000 students across a broad range of disciplines, with presence in Vietnam, Barcelona, Singapore and China.

 Andrea has more than 20 years experience in Higher Education, during which time she has received a number of awards including an ALTC citation, the RMIT award in the Biological Sciences, Health and Related Studies and RMIT Supervisor of the Year.